bnaucler/randomslide/README.md

 /addtext                                        Adds new text to database
-                        tags        string      Which tags to associate text wit ttext       string      Title text
+                        tags        string      Which tags to associate text with ttext       string      Title text
                         btext       string      Body text